Alexander Wurz: Personal life

-Wurz is married to Julia Horden and has three sons: Charlie (also a racing driver), Felix and Oscar.
-He used to race with different coloured boots on each foot, but since his return to racing in 2007, he wears matching pairs.
-On 10 November 2015 Wurz announced via his Twitter that after 20 years he would retire from racing.
+Wurz resides in Monaco, is married to Julia Horden and has three sons: Charlie, Felix and Oscar.
+He used to race with different coloured boots on each foot, but after his return to racing in 2007, he wore matching pairs.
+His eldest son, Charlie, has competed in FIA Formula 3 for Jenzer and Trident, and his youngest son, Oscar, won the 2024 Formula 4 CEZ Championship.